OpenEvalProject/evals/manuscripts/elife-80919/v2/manuscript.md

 GC-MS analysis was used to quantitate α-hydroxybutyrate and α-ketobutyrate, as well as measure mass isotopomer distributions for the lactate/pyruvate tolerance test and [U-13C]glucose infusions.
 Dried metabolites were derivatized to form methoxime-TBDMS adducts by incubating with 1% methoxyamine hydrochloride (Sigma-Aldrich) in pyridine at 70 °C for 15 min followed by addition of N-tert-Butyldimethylsiyl-N-methyltrifluoroacetamide (MTBSTFA, Sigma-Aldrich) for 1 hr.
 Derivatized samples were analyzed using an Agilent Technologies 7890B gas chromatographer with a HP-5MS 5% phenyl methyl Silox column (Agilent) coupled to an Agilent Technologies 5977 A mass spectrometer.
 The observed distributions of mass isotopologues were corrected for natural abundance (Fernandez et al., 1996).

-## Lactate/pyruvate tolerance test
+### Lactate/pyruvate tolerance test

 Lactate/Pyruvate tolerance tests were performed as previously described (Cappel et al., 2019).
 Briefly, mice were fasted for 16 hr overnight and given an IP injection of a 1.5 mg/g of a 10:1 sodium lactate: sodium pyruvate solution.
 40% of the sodium lactate and sodium pyruvate were [U-13C] sodium lactate and [U-13C] sodium pyruvate.
 Blood glucose was measured 0, 10, 20, and 30 min post injection using a blood glucometer (Contour Next) and lactate was measured using a lactate meter (Nova Biomedical Lactate Plus).
-Fractional gluconeogenesis (GNG) was determined as previously described (Kelleher, 1999), using the following formula:GNG=(M1glucose+M2glucose+M3glucose)/(2∗M0lactate∗(M1lactate+M2lactate+M3lactate))
+Fractional gluconeogenesis (GNG) was determined as previously described (Kelleher, 1999), using the following formula:

+$$
+GNG=(M1_{glucose}+M2_{glucose}+M3_{glucose})/(2∗M0_{lactate}∗(M1_{lactate}+M2_{lactate}+M3_{lactate}))
+$$

 where Mx represents the fractional enrichment of the m+x species for the indicated metabolite.

-## Magnetic resonance imaging experiments
+### Magnetic resonance imaging experiments

 Experiments were performed on mice at 4 weeks post-AAV administration.
 MR imaging was performed on a 7T pre-clinical scanner (Bruker Biospec, Germany) using a 40 mm Millipede radio frequency coil for transmitting and receiving.
 Mice were anesthetized with 1.5–2.5% Isoflurane.
 Mice breathed medical air (21% O2) delivered via a nose cone, in the baseline acquisition and then the gas was switched to 100% O2 (Airgas, Radnor Township, PA, USA).
 The gas flow rate was set to 400 ml/min.
 A pneumonic sensor placed on the abdomen was used for respiratory monitoring and prospective triggering (SA Instruments, Stony Brook, NY).
 The animal’s ambient temperature was maintained at 28 °C using an MR Compatible Small Rodent Air Heater System (SA Instruments, Stony Brook, NY).
 For a given animal, the breathing rate was maintained at 40 ± 5 bpm by varying the Isoflurane levels by ± 0.5%.
 At each breathing challenge, images were acquired to generate T1 and T2* maps of the liver in the coronal plane.

-## T1 method
+#### T1 method

 A respiratory triggered, radio frequency spoiled, flow compensated cine gradient echo method (FLASH) was used.
 To suppress the motion artifacts from cardiac motion, a saturation pulse was applied to the thoracic region.
 Two cines (number of frames =65) were acquired with two different flip angles (α=5° and 20°).
 A steady state signal was achieved after 55 frames.
 Frames 55–65 were averaged to improve the signal-to-noise ratio.
-Pixel-by-pixel apparent (uncorrected for B1 inhomogeneity) T1 maps were calculated using the averaged signal intensities (S) according to Helms et al., 2008, Sα= -2TRT1Sα+const.
+Pixel-by-pixel apparent (uncorrected for B1 inhomogeneity) T1 maps were calculated using the averaged signal intensities (S) according to Helms et al., 2008, $S\alpha= -2\frac{TR}{T1}\frac{S}{\alpha}+const$.
 Cine FLASH parameters were: TR/TE =10ms/2.3ms, FOV =40 x 40 mm2, matrix =128 x 128, NEX =1, slice thickness =1 mm, number of segments =1, number of frames =65, in-plane resolution =0.3 mm x 0.3 mm.

-Using the apparent T1 maps, and noting that any spatial dependencies due to B1 inhomogeneity are canceled out in relative measures, a map of the actual T1 difference between the gas challenges (Air vs. 100 %O2) was calculated as: ∆T1=100*(T1O2-T1air)/T1air .
-The mean relative ∆T1 of the liver was calculated in a manually segmented liver region.
+Using the apparent T1 maps, and noting that any spatial dependencies due to B1 inhomogeneity are canceled out in relative measures, a map of the actual T1 difference between the gas challenges (Air vs. 100 %O2) was calculated as: $\DeltaT1=100*(T1_{O2}-T1_{air})/T1_{air}$ .
+The mean relative $\DeltaT1$ of the liver was calculated in a manually segmented liver region.
 Pixels representing blood vessels were automatically excluded from this region by thresholding to mean of liver T1 tissue ±2 × standard deviations.
 The mean of liver T1 was calculated from a region of interest that did not include blood vessels.

-## T2* method
+#### T2* method

 A respiratory triggered, bipolar-multi gradient echo (MGE) sequence was used.
 Sixteen echoes from positive gradients were acquired at 2.5ms intervals.
 The scan plane geometry and the orientation was identical to that of the T1 method.
 MGE parameters were: TR = 300ms, TE = 2.5 ms – 47.5 ms, NEX = 4.
-T2* maps were generated by non-linear least square fitting the echo signals (s) to an exponential model: A*e-B*TE+C. The mean relative ∆T2* was calculated as similar to ∆T1.
+T2* maps were generated by non-linear least square fitting the echo signals (s) to an exponential model: $A*e^{-B*TE}+C$.
+The mean relative $\DeltaT2^{*}$ was calculated as similar to $\DeltaT1$.

-## Perfusion method
+#### Perfusion method

 FAIR arterial spin labeling technique was used to calculate the liver perfusion in a single-slice in the axial plane during the session where mice breathed medical air (21% O2).
 The FAIR sequence was a multi-echo spin-echo with a 13.6ms inversion pulse.
 A slice select inversion with an inversion slab of 4 mm was followed by a global inversion.
 The inversion time was set to 2000ms.
 A reference image was acquired without the inversion pulse.
 Other imaging parameter were: TR = 10 s, FOV = 30 x 25 mm2, matrix = 128 x 64, NEX = 1, slice thickness = 1 mm, echo train length = 8.
 A pixel wise perfusion map was constructed as described previously (Kim and Tsekos, 1997).

-## Statistical analyses
+### Statistical analyses

 All data represent mean and standard deviations from biological replicates.
 No statistical tests were used to predetermine sample size.
 Animals were randomly allocated into experimental groups.
 No blinding or masking of samples was performed.
 Data sets for each group of measurement was tested for normality using the Shapiro-Wilk test.
 If the data was not normally distributed, the data was log-transformed and retested for normality.
 For normally-distributed data, groups were compared using the two-tailed Student’s t-test (for two groups), or one-way ANOVA or two-way ANOVA (>2 groups), followed by Tukey’s or Dunnett’s test for multiple comparisons.
 For data that was not normally distributed, we used non-parametric testing (Mann-Whitney or Kolmogorov-Smirnov tests for two groups and Kruskal-Wallis test for multiple groups), followed by Dunn’s multiple comparisons adjustment.
 For metabolomics and proteomics data sets, abundances were compared by multiple t-tests, followed by Bonferroni correction of p-values.
 Proteomics and metabolomics analysis were performed once using biological replicates (individual mice); for other experiments, multiple (two to four) independent experiments with biological replicates (individual mice) were performed for reported data, and the number of biological replicates are indicated in the figures.
 No data were excluded.